PagerDuty/pdpyras/README.rst

 For documentation on additional options and features, refer to `Requests' developer interface documentation <https://requests.readthedocs.io/en/latest/api/>`_

-Wrapped entities
+Wrapped Entities
 ****************
-TODO: CLEAN THIS UP AFTER DONE REFACTORING AND RE-TESTING

-Main article: `wrapped entities <https://developer.pagerduty.com/docs/ZG9jOjExMDI5NTYx-wrapped-entities>`_ (formerly the term "resource envelope" was used).

-Most of PagerDuty's endpoints respond with their data inside of a key at the root level of the JSON-encoded object in the response.
-The key is named after the resource, whether singular or plural.
-All endpoints that follow this convention are supported by methods that eliminate the need for the implementer to wrap and unwrap resource entities.
+Many of PagerDuty's endpoints respond with their data inside of a key at the root level of the JSON-encoded object in the response, or require the request body be wrapped in another object that contains a single key.
+The key is typically named after the last or second to last node of the URL's path (between "/"), and is a singular (for an individual resource) or plural (for a collection of resources) noun.

+This client provides an abstraction layer for wrapped entities so that there is no need to access a key in the JSON-decoded response to get the content, or wrap the object to be JSON-encoded and sent as the response body in another dictionary with a single key that differs based on which API endpoint is in use.

-Functions that assume entity wrapping
+Functions that implement entity wrapping
 +++++++++++++++++++++++++++++++++++++

-Generally, instead of returning a `requests.Response`_ object or requiring entity wrapping in the object to be JSON-encoded as the request body, some functions can accept an unwrapped entity to be sent in the request body, and will return the contents of the wrapped entity in the response from the API.
-If the request's status was not success, or a wrapped entity could not be found in the response, :class:`pdpyras.PDClientError` will be raised otherwise (if the request's status was not success, or no entity wrapping could be deduced).
+Generally, instead of returning a `requests.Response`_ object or requiring entity wrapping in the object to be JSON-encoded as the request body, the following methods will accept an unwrapped entity to be sent in the request body via the ``json`` keyword argument, and/or will return the contents of the wrapped entity in the response from the API: If the request's status was not success, or a wrapped entity could not be found in the response, :class:`pdpyras.PDHTTPError` will be raised.

 * The "``r*`` methods" ``rput``, ``rpost`` and ``rget``.
 They will perform the same HTTP actions as ``put``, ``post`` and ``get`` and similarly accept the